2 x 45-minute Periods

 If a Quirkbot has stopped responding during class you can enable Recovery Mode.
 While on Recovery Mode the Quirkbot should be detectable again, allowing you to upload new code to it.
 Before starting lessons with Quirkbot you can familiarize yourself with the Quirkbot Recovery Mode instructions.

 Tell your students they are going to make a light-up wearable, nicknamed a blink star with Quirkbot and Quirkbot CODE.
 They will decide how it will blink and change by programming it.
-Take this time to demonstrate your pre-made blink star, if you have made one, to show the lumient glow the LEDs make through the straws.
+Take this time to demonstrate your pre-made blink star, if you have made one, to show the lumient glow the LEDs make through the construction pipes.
 Explain to your students that they will design one of these and incorporate it into their wearables of their design.

 Pass out the Quirkbots to the students and plug them into the computer to let them charge.
 Students should place the USB cord from the mouth of the Quirkbot to the computer.
 Have students turn them on once they are connected.